Scholar Societies

 An introduction to the analysis and interpretation of literary texts; the relevance of literature to individuals, communities, and nations; and the critical thinking, writing, and research skills used in literary study.
 Topics include critical approaches to interpretation; formal qualities of texts; historical, political, and social contexts; and relationships to other forms of expression.
 Each section investigates literature through specific issues, themes, or topics.
 4000-level courses assume familiarity with skills, methods, and terms of literary analysis covered in ENLS 2000.
 Prerequisite(s): ENGL 1010*, 1011 or 1020. * May be taken concurrently.

-Can be applied towards Textual & Historical Perspectives OR Tier-1 Writing core requirements.
+*Completes NTC Core Textual & Historical Perspectives OR Tier-1 Writing.

 COLQ 1020-05 Impossible Mothers